offering you a traditional wedding

 Unlike a civil marriage, couples who wish to be married in church are not hiring a wedding venue.
 A marriage service held in church forms part of the rhythm of a parish’s life and worship.
 With this in mind, legislation requires couples to have a ‘qualifying connection’ with the parish in which they wish to marry.

-You may be able to marry at St Nicholas’ if one of you can show:-
+You may be able to marry at St Nicholas' or St Leonard's if you can show:-

 That one of you: